Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 - <b>Route53: </b>Use Route53 as a Domain Name Service, create domains like (example.com) assign SSL/TSL certificates to then and more important use Route53 for cross regional routing.
 Make health checks on your load balancers or services and route traffic to healthy resources in multiple regions or route users to their location based service or route users latency based usw.

 - <b>Global Accelerator: </b>Use Global Accelerator to increase performance in your global architecture and for global failover when you not depended on Route53 weighted, latency, user location compliance etc. For more configuration use Route53 only, to just increase global performance use fully managed Global Accelerator.
 Works with health checks to your ELB.

+- <b>Sticky Session: </b>Use sticky session for user session to route users always to the same target via ALB to keep functionality.
+For example it can ensure user's shopping cart etc.

+- <b>CloudFront: </b>Use Amazon CloudFront when you need a content delivery network (CDN) to accelerate the distribution of your web content, enhance global user experience, and reduce latency by caching and serving content from edge locations closest to your users.